 В. Annual Plan Elements Submitted with 5-Year PHA Plans.
 Required elements for all PHAs completing this document in years in which the 5-Year Plan is also due.
 This section does not need to be completed for years when a PHA is not submitting its 5-Year Plan.
 See Section C for required elements in all other years (Years 1-4).
 B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Five-Year PHA Plan submission?
-Y N ☐ ☐ Statement of Housing Needs and Strategy for Addressing Housing Needs. ☐ ☐ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. ☐ ☐ Financial Resources. ☐ ☐ Rent Determination. ☐ ☐ Homeownership Programs. ☐ ☐ Substantial Deviation. ☐ ☐ Significant Amendment/Modification (b) The PHA must submit its Deconcentration Policy for Field Office Review. (c) If the PHA answered yes for any element, describe the revisions for each element below: B.2 New Activities (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N Hope VI or Choice Neighborhoods.
-Mixed Finance Modernization or Development.
-Demolition and/or Disposition.
-Conversion of Public Housing to Tenant Based Assistance.
-Droject Based Vouchers.
+Y N B Statement of Housing Needs and Strategy for Addressing Housing Needs.
+B Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
+B Financial Resources.
+B Rent Determination.
+B Homeownership Programs.
+Substantial Deviation.
+Significant Amendment/Modification (b) The PHA must submit its Deconcentration Policy for Field Office Review. (c) If the PHA answered yes for any element, describe the revisions for each element below: B.2 New Activities (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N One of the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N One of the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N One of the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N Conversion of Public Housing to Tenant Based Assistance.
+Conversion of Public Housing to Tenant Based Assistance under RAD.
+Deroject Based Vouchers.
 Units with Approved Vacancies for Modernization.
-Dother Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
 For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
-If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.
+If using Project-Based Youchers. project Based units and general locations, and describe how project basing would be consistent with the PHA Plan.
 B.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year Plan.